 After touring the public school in our area and being at Omni for a bit now....we have profound appreciation for the staff and teachers at the school.
 We can't say enough of wonderful things about this school!
 They care a great deal about the children and their families!
 Your child isn't a number your child is known and loved here.
 And the Montessori method itself is amazing......I would highly recommend this school to anyone!
 Thanks Omni for all that you have done for our children and our family!

 Omni Montessori School is a private middle school in Charlotte.
-The principal of Omni Montessori School is Grae Baker, whose e-mail is firstname.lastname@example.org.
+The principal of Omni Montessori School is Grae Baker, who can be contacted at email@example.com.
 175 children attend Omni Montessori School and identify as White, non-Hispanic; Hispanic; and Asian.
-The ratio of students to teachers at Omni Montessori School is 19:1.
+The student to teacher ratio at Omni Montessori School is 19:1.
 Community House Middle is one of the nearest middle schools.

 - Ceramics sculpture